Vascular Vein Centers

 Venous ulcers are chronic, painful wounds that can develop if you have vein disease in your legs.
 The board-certified specialists at Vascular Vein Centers offer exceptional wound care treatment for venous ulcers as well as preventive measures to reduce the risk of infection.
-With offices in Orlando, East Orlando, Kissimmee, Lake Mary, The Villages, Davenport/Haines City, and Rockledge/Viera, Florida, their expert team members deliver the most effective, evidence-based treatments for venous ulcers.
+With offices in Orlando, East Orlando, Kissimmee, Lake Mary, The Villages, Davenport/Haines City, Florida, their expert team members deliver the most effective, evidence-based treatments for venous ulcers.
 Call the Vascular Vein Centers office nearest you to learn more about venous ulcers and wound care or schedule a consultation online today.

 Venous ulcers are a potential complication of venous disease.
 Venous leg ulcerations are irritating and painful chronic sores that ooze fluid and typically develop below the calf on the sides of your lower leg, around your ankle bone, or on your foot.

 The first indication you have a venous ulcer developing might be a dark, reddish-brown, or purple skin discoloration.
 The skin itself is likely to feel dry and firm.
 You might also have chronic swelling in your ankle area, and your legs may feel tired and achy.

 When left untreated, these symptoms can lead to venous ulcers.
 However, with expert care from the specialists at Vascular Vein Centers, you can prevent the skin from breaking or an ulcer developing.

 Venous ulcers are a consequence of chronic venous insufficiency — a condition where the valves in your leg veins weaken or develop a fault.

 These valves keep blood flowing back to your heart, so if they aren’t working, blood starts to pool in your lower legs.
 This pooling causes problems like varicose veins, skin changes, and lymphedema.